-CDPs connect customer data streams, including data from CRM and ERP systems as well as behavioral, transactional, financial, and operational data.
-This allows marketers to build an up-to-date and realtime customer profile so that they can deliver true personalization and connected experiences across the customer journey.
-By creating a "system of record" for actionable first-party customer data, CDPs minimize errors and reduce data redundancies, allowing data to flow more quickly into and out of marketing automation platforms, email service providers (ESPs), customer relationship management (CRM) solutions, and other martech systems.
+CDPs connect customer data streams, whether that data is behavioral, transactional, financial, and operational-or from a CRM or ERP system.
+This allows marketers to build an up-to-date and real-time customer profile so that they can deliver true personalization and connected experiences across the customer journey.
+By creating a "system of record" for actionable first-party customer data, CDPs minimize errors and reduce data redundancies, allowing data to flow quickly in and out of marketing automation platforms, business intelligence and data visualization solutions, email service providers (ESPs), customer relationship management (CRM solutions), and other CX-oriented systems.

-The right CDP not only makes delivering real-time personalization substantially easier-it also sets you up to discover data-driven opportunities.
-And because a CDP connects data systems across your company from marketing and customer service to call centers and payment systems-CDPs can also support nonmarketing teams, such as sales and service operations.
-For example, combining web engagement data and call center interactions can expose new avenues for self-service, resulting in call deflection and cost savings-thus, making CDPs the vital part of not just your martech stack, but also your data strategy and data foundation.
+The right CDP not only makes delivering real-time personalization substantially easier, but it also sets you up to discover data-driven opportunities.
+And because CDPs connects data systems across your company-from marketing and customer service to call centers and payment systems-they can also support non-marketing for teams in sales, service operations, and R&D. For example, combining service data with web browsing behavior can identify hidden customer needs, making CDPs an equally important part of your martech stack, data strategy, and data foundation.